 Start here

-Portland's zoning code controls three numbers that decide whether a second story fits on your lot: height limit, setbacks, and building coverage.
+Portland's zoning code controls three numbers that decide whether a second story fits on your lot: height limit, setbacks (the minimum distance from each property line), and building coverage (footprint as a percentage of lot area).
 All three are public, all three are tied to your specific zone, and all three are looked up in the same place.

 How to do it